qjpcpu/lis.go/README.md

 # Atoms

-This tiny interpreter support kinds atoms:
+This tiny interpreter support 4 atoms:
 * symbol
 * boolean
 * integer and float

 # Operations

-This tiny interpreter support 8 operations:
+This tiny interpreter support 10 operations:

 * `if`